 “The Wood region, 25, Cheltermain – live again!
-Don’t waste your chance!” joyful and peaceful children voices sounded from the radio.
+Don’t waste your chance!” joyful children’s voices sounded from the radio.

 A tall, slim guy in the University jacket attentively looked around the yard.
-He was 13 either less or more – orphans don’t look suited their age.
+He was thirteen, more or less – orphans never look their age.
 The jacket was not his own.
 A guy like him couldn’t have any chance to step into the diamond city’s University.
-The branch of seven and nine years old teens placed next to a concrete wall of the warehouse.
-That tall guy, Odense, was the Head of this group.
-He carefully watched, if someone encroaches on his authority.
-It cost him much, to have got it.
-So, he didn’t plan to give it to anyone.
-But no one looked at his side, the orphans walked around the yard, everyone did his own things.
+The branch of the teens seven and nine years old placed next to a concrete wall of the warehouse.

 Now he just turned away from Odense.
 He wasn’t much communicative.
-Odense looked around if someone else dares… whatever, just dares.
+Odense looked around if someone else dares to… whatever, just dares anything.

-— Cheltermain – live again! – shouted happy children from the radio.
-The song finished and the advertising insisted what a happiness is living in Chelter.
+“ Cheltermain – live again!”
+Shouted happy children from the radio.
+The song finished and the advertising insisted on how delighted to live in Chelter.

 With homeless people or people in trouble it was the same – Helter was for women whose husbands were aggressive, for ex-convicted, who couldn’t build their lives, for homeless – moreover, if a homeless woman had a child, she could live in Helter with him, no one tried to take a child from her.
 Only if she wanted, she could give her child to Chelter.
 In Helter people got new professions, could stay and help, working there.
 The teachers were the retirees, the experienced and skilled persons who wanted to work.

 And Chelter.
 Chelter was the most important project.
 Because not only abused children, orphans, and homeless children came here.
 Every child, who didn’t know how to live, could come here.
-If his parents were neglect or violent, if parents were in divorce, and fought all time, if parents were against child pregnancy or relationship, orientation, gender, a way of life, if any, any of that could give a stress for a child he could go to Chelter.
-He or she got a room, food, clothes, they were educated or taught, or got some professional skills.
+If his parents were negligent or violent, if parents were in divorce, and fought all time if parents were against child pregnancy or relationship, orientation, gender, a way of life, if any, any of that could give stress for a child he could go to Chelter.
+He or she got a room, food, clothes, they were educated, or got some professional skills.
 And everyone could freely go out from Shelters, anytime, if he or she felt strong enough to be a part of Firokami, well, except animals, of course.

-In the beginning, children were afraid of Chelter, homeless people were afraid of Helter, but then, they see, that Shelters weren’t any kind of forcing center.
-They were really the shelters.
+At first, children were afraid of Chelter, homeless people were fearful of Helter, but then, they see, that Shelters weren’t any kind of forcing centre.
+Shelters were really the shelters.
 You can live, eat, have a rest there.
-There is always enough room, always enough food.
+There was always enough room.
+Always.
 Just to give you some strength to go further.

 Senator Ajen said, that if the project of the Shelter would work well, all Orphans Houses were to rebuilt that way.
 But it was ordinary Orphans’ Home still while.